Tollhund/map-app-test/README.md

 the main branch is supporting angular 7 but will be the same as this one.

+## interface
+Markers will disappear by clicking on one of them.

 # MapAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.10.